 The short, collective answer to the question posed was a definitive NO(!) from the panel.
 But there were many bright spots noted (e.g. artistic director Daniel Evans‘ commitment to 50/50 casting in his current Sheffield Crucible season) and positive-change suggestions made.
 One of the more provocative: Fiona Laird’s suggestion that the balance be redressed by only allowing only plays by female writers to be produced for the next 300 years!

 Once again, the discussion continued vigorously in the pub afterwards.
-Check back later this week for the full podcast and further follow-up on some of the ideas discussed.
-In the meantime, while there are no more post-show panels, there are still a handful performances left of The Father.
+While there are no more post-show panels, there are still a handful of performances left of The Father.
 Don’t delay as performances have been selling out.

 The Father runs at Trafalgar Studios 2 until 11 April 2015.